Hickstead Derby Bank: how NOT to do it - Horse & Hound

 1976: Axel Wockener riding Glasgow

-Keep in touch with all the action during the show on HorseandHound.co.uk and don’t miss the full Hickstead Derby Meeting report in 29 June issue of Horse & Hound magazine
+Keep in touch with all the action during the show on HorseandHound.co.uk and don’t miss the full Hickstead Derby Meeting report in the 28 June issue of Horse & Hound magazine